atk4/book/en/controller/data.rst

     If the data store does not support cursors, then fetch all data and return array. loadCurrent will automatically array_shift one record on each call.

+.. php:method:: d(model)

+    This methods exists for easily access data, that was passed to setSource. and can be used as a short-cut for ``$model->_table[$this->name]``.

+    Method returns reference, so you can change it's contents.

 Supporting Conditions
 =====================